 You saw a baby in a stroller at the shopping mall and your heart beat faster.
 You look after your besties newborn and melt.
 A baby is born in your family and you are wishing it were yours.
 Are you planning to conceive and discussing it with your partner?
 Now you should visit your gynaecologist for advice before trying to get pregnant.
-Here are 19 ways to increase the chances of becoming pregnant.

 Track your basal body temperature or BBT to evaluate when you are ovulating.
 Your BBT is the lowest body temperature measured when you are completely at rest.
 That temperate reading will fluctuate through the cycle.
 Check BBT with a basal thermometer every morning and keep a track for few months to identify the time of ovulation.